GitbookIO/theme-api/README.md

     ## Simple method

     {% sample lang="js" -%}
-    This text be displayed only for JavaScript.
+    This text will only appear for JavaScript.

     {% sample lang="go" -%}
-    This text be displayed only for Go.
+    This text will only appear for Go.

     {% common -%}
-    This will be displayed for both JavaScript and Go.
+    This will appear for both JavaScript and Go.
     {% endmethod %}